Innovation Pilot Projects

 Creative Fuse North East awarded Innovation Pilot grants of up to £5,000 and £25,000 to SMEs, freelancers and creative or cultural organisations from across the Creative, Digital and IT (CDIT) sector to team up with university researchers and propose groundbreaking projects.

 31 projects were funded in total; 21 from October’s Open Call joining an existing 10 from an earlier partner call.
-Have a browse of our project summaries, clustered by theme – we are currently in the process of updating our Innovation Pilots as more detailed case studies:
+Have a browse of our project summaries which are clustered by theme – we are currently in the process of updating our Innovation Pilots as more detailed case studies:

 Theme: Building Social Change